observing/balancerbattle/README.md

 Nginx is already a widely deployed server.
 It supports proxing of to different back end servers but it did not support WebSockets.
 This got recently added in to the development branch of Nginx.
-There for we installed the latest development version and compiled from source:
+Therefore we installed the latest development version and compiled from source:

 **Please note that since writing and testing this, nginx 1.4.0 was shipped and